nodex4/TropX/README.md

   changeWImode managed
   ```
   * The only argument passed will be the mode you want to change the Wireless Interface to
-  * The Wireless Interface used will be the one the user has saved in the settings
+  * The Wireless Interface used will be the one the user has saved in the settings page

 ---